railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 * you want to change the quantities consumed (lost during production).

-For traceability you can set lot numbers on the raw materials used, or on the finished products.
+For traceability, you can set lot numbers on the raw materials used, or on the finished products.
 Note the :guilabel:`Production Lot` and :guilabel:`Pack` numbers.

 Once the order is confirmed, you should force the reservation of materials using the :guilabel:`Force Reservation` button.
 This means that you do not have to wait for the scheduler to assign and reserve the raw materials from your stock for this production run.
-This shortcuts the procurement process.
+This shortens the procurement process.

 If you do not want to change the priorities, just leave the production order in this state and the scheduler will create a plan based on the priority